Halfway House vs Sober Living

 Sober living, sober living houses or sober living homes are regularly confused with halfway houses or halfway homes – understanding the two is important.

 Halfway houses are for people being released from jail or prison who are normally court-mandated or do not have housing to go into on being released.
 Halfway houses are used as a reintegration tool for people re-entering the world after having been incarcerated.
 Most halfway houses treat addiction, but this is not normally their primary focus.
-Some halfway houses are for people suffering with severe mental disorders who cannot handle life.
+Some halfway houses are for people suffering from severe mental disorders who cannot handle life.
 These people normally remain in these facilities for long to indefinite time periods.
-Halfway houses are mostly government funded, and may be free or low-cost.
+Halfway houses are mostly government funded and may be free or low-cost.

 Sober living houses are for people with addiction.
 Their main purpose is for reintegration when leaving an addiction treatment program or having relapsed after attending an addiction treatment program.
 Sober Living houses are private residences, expected to provide support for those struggling with addiction problems.
 As Sober Living homes are private the standard and structure of facilities differ with some sober living houses being very structured with the price reflecting that.
 Sober Living Homes are expected to be less structured than Halfway Houses as the residents attend voluntarily and are not usually court-mandated.